 - Mother @ The Hub – Missed Friday?
 Didn’t get enough the night before?
 Luckily there is this old school club night for disco-loving gays and their friends every Saturday night.
 Packed into a sub-terrain space, this queer take-over has been going for 8 years and shows no signs of slowing down.

 - Profile – Hosting infrequent gay parties across venues in Dublin with the top international talent.
+Gender-bending, masc for mascara realness abounds here and we absolutely love it!
 Always well attended by the hottest guys with crazy entertainment and epic DJs.
 If you’re lucky they will have something on when you’re in Gay Dublin…Not that the gay bars in Dublin would disappoint you otherwise!

 - Bukkake – A funky gay dance party event held every Sunday when the following day is a public holiday.
 Why have a long weekend if you can’t drink and boogie it away right?
 Topless guys, an all-inclusive crowd and plenty of fun.
 Bukkake occasionally holds one-off other events and is currently switching venues around since their normal party location is under-renovation.
 See Facebook for details.